IRIS-Digital-Dosimeter/IRIS-Project/legacy/Report.md

 ## New Dead Time calculations
 >Starting with $t$ found in Time per Averaged Data Point calculations

+- do delta ta / delta te
+- dead time due to everything but the sample for due to gap ting
+- replace delta te for ta on the ddead time last one
+-

 Dead time vs Expectation (us)
 - actual file duration = $F_a$